StefanScherer/esxi-playground/README.md

 ### Run a Vagrant box in ESXi server

 Go to the `win7` Box and open up a PowerShell console.
+The vagrant plugin `vagrant-esxi` is a work in progress.
+This example is just a proof of concept to show that it is possible to power on VM's in ESXi with Vagrant.

 ```
 cd c:\vagrant\vagrant